benfolsom/LW_integrator/README.md

   ``APPROXIMATE_BACK_HISTORY`` mode that reconstructs a constant-velocity past for better legacy alignment.
 All entry points—CLI, scripts, and notebooks—take the new enum so you can toggle behaviour without patching call sites.
+* **Self-consistency and energy conservation.**  The integrator enforces the relativistic mass-shell constraint Pt² = P² + (mc)² through iterative projection during each timestep.
+Two modes are available:
+  * **mass_shell_only (default)**: Fast iteration with fixed geometry—retarded
+    distances computed once per step.
+Suitable for most simulations.
+  * **full_iteration**: Updates particle positions and recomputes retarded distances each iteration for maximum accuracy when particles move significantly (|Δx| ~ 0.1×R_separation).
+Computationally expensive but accounts for geometric changes during the timestep.
-* **Self-consistency and energy conservation.**  The integrator now properly handles conjugate vs. kinetic energy in the presence of electromagnetic potentials.
-Self-consistency iterations (enabled by default) ensure that gamma derived from energy matches gamma derived from velocity, enforcing the physical requirement γ = 1/√(1 - β²).
-This is critical for energy conservation in high-energy simulations (γ > 10⁴).
-These corrections were implemented in December 2025.
+  Self-consistency is enabled by default and critical for energy conservation in high-energy simulations (γ > 10⁴).
+Implemented December 2024.
 * **Adaptive timestep and beta clamping.**  The integrator includes numerical safety features for extreme relativistic regimes (γ > 10⁶):
   * **Beta clamping** prevents particle velocities from reaching the speed of